kevin-huff/youtube_queue/README.md

 - Social scores: The streamer rates every video, and each user has their own Social Score based off these ratings.
 - AI capabilities: Toggles the AI functionality and uses AI to generate interactive responses.
 - Twitch interaction: Listens for specific commands in Twitch chat and performs corresponding actions.
+- When active watches chat messages for ratings in messages (any numbers 0-4 in any message in chat) and calculates chat's average rating.
+Each user's rating is only counted once.
+- Moderation queue: A simple dashboard for trusted moderators to upvote, downvote, or delete videos from the queue.
+Will update the streamer's dashboard in real-time.

 ## Chat Commands